Yonathan Daza Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.23 team ERA that ranks 14th across all league pitching staffs.
+- The Pirates have the 12th-ranked team ERA among all league pitching staffs (4.16).

-- Pirates pitchers combine to allow 19 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Pirates pitchers combine to give up 20 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- The Pirates will send Velasquez (1-2) to make his fourth start of the season.
-He is 1-2 with a 5.40 ERA and 10 strikeouts through 13 1/3 innings pitched.
+- Oviedo (1-1) takes the mound for the Pirates in his fourth start of the season.
+He's put together a 2.45 ERA in 18 1/3 innings pitched, with 19 strikeouts.

-- In his most recent appearance on Thursday, the right-hander tossed six scoreless innings against the St. Louis Cardinals while surrendering three hits.
+- In his last appearance on Saturday against the St. Louis Cardinals, the right-hander went seven innings, allowing one earned run while surrendering six hits.

-- The 30-year-old has put up an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.